-2. Estimate at Completion for Contingency reflects the amount approved for utilization per PM-5.07.
+Estimate at Completion for Contingency reflects the remaining amount

-3. The transfer of Finance Costs under-run of \$71.8 million to the contingency was approved in December 2012.
+The transfer of Finance Costs under-run of \$71 8 million to the contingency was approved in December 2012

-- SCC80 for the professional services portion of the subcontract budget.
-This was offset by scope additions and other budget transfers, the most notable being the adjustment for the revised federal/non-federal split, the addition of the directive letter for crossing the Beltway during construction of the HOT Lanes Project by VDOT and the addition of sales tax to permanent materials. - 2.
-SCC20 Stations has been increased by approximately \$33.87 million.
-The decision by the Airports Authority to remove the Wiehle Avenue Parking Garage Allowance Item C-2, due to the Fairfax County Joint Development project, allowed the transfer of \$29.1 million out of the direct account into the unallocated contingency account.
-This was offset by a combination of add and subtract change orders, the most notable addition being the transfer from the tunnel subcontract.
-In addition, the allowance item for stations finishes and MEP increased over budget. - 3.
-SCC30 WFC Yard has increased by approximately \$19.17 million due to delay in progressing the design and additional requirements requested by WMATA. - 4.
-SCC40 Site work and Utility Relocation has been increased by approximately \$28.06 million as a result of a combination of change events (change orders, directive letters and scope transfers) and cost overruns.
-The forecast adjustments are predominantly due to cost overruns in utility relocations. - 5.
-SCC50 -- Systems has increased by \$41.19 million due to additional WMATA requirements for Traction Power Remote Monitoring, Emergency Trip Station/Amber Light Warning System and requirements for Communications. - 6.
+- 5. SCC50 -- Systems has increased by \$41.19 million due to additional WMATA requirements for Traction Power Remote Monitoring, Emergency Trip Station/Amber Light Warning System and requirements for Communications. - 6.
 SCC60 Right of Way Acquisition experienced nearly \$16.36 million increases primarily due to adjustment of project cost for the revised federal/non-federal split along Route 7. - 7.
 SCC70 Vehicles has been reduced by \$16.98 million due to actual bid prices. - 8.
 SCC80 Professional Services increased approximately \$102.43 million.
 The change events are numerous with the most significant being the transfer from the tunnel subcontract and the addition of design for the HOT Lanes and WFCY.
 The forecast adjustment is predominantly attributed to higher project management costs for MWAA, PMSS and VDOT.
-In addition, WMATA budget transfers are treated as forecast adjustments. - SCC90 Contingency Management Reserve estimate at completion of \$13.16 million is available for future use with the transfer of the Finance Costs under run of \$71.8M which was authorized by the MWAA Board in December 2012 and the \$19M under-run in commodity escalation.
-The PMOC is of the opinion that the remaining contingency reserve with the \$40.4 million in CNPAs added to the remaining contingency is adequate.
-MWAA indicates that there are seventeen Design-Build Change Orders totaling \$19.65M under evaluation and three Utility Relocation Change Orders totaling \$5.93M under evaluation.
-In addition, there remain eighty-eight Design-Build Potential Change Orders and five Utility Relocation Subcontractor Changes under review.
+In addition, WMATA budget transfers are treated as forecast adjustments. - 9.
+SCC90 Contingency Management Reserve estimate at completion of \$10.96 million is available for future use with the transfer of the Finance Costs under run of \$71.8M which was authorized by the MWAA Board in December 2012 and the \$19M under-run in commodity escalation.
+The PMOC is of the opinion that the remaining \$10.96M contingency reserve with the \$40.4 million in CNPAs added to the remaining contingency is adequate.
+MWAA indicates that there are nineteen Design-Build Change Orders totaling \$2.622M (federal portion) under evaluation and three Utility Relocation Change Orders totaling \$5.93M under evaluation.
+In addition, there remain one hundred and four Design-Build Potential Change Orders and five Utility Relocation Subcontractor Changes under review.

 b.
-Monthly Cost Report.
-January 2013 Federal Only
+Monthly Cost Report, February 2013 Federal Only